Arrondissement of Cayenne: History

 The arrondissement of Cayenne, containing the coastal strip of French Guiana, was established in 1947.
 In 1969 the arrondissement of Inini, which covered the inland territory of French Guiana, was disbanded, and the territory of French Guiana was divided between the arrondissement of Cayenne and the new arrondissement of Saint-Laurent-du-Maroni.

 Before 2015, the arrondissements of French Guiana were subdivided into cantons.
-The cantons of the arrondissement of Cayenne were, as of January 2015:
+The arrondissement of Cayenne were was divided into 16 cantons: